han-ish/agnoster-bash/README.md

 (Converted from ZSH theme by Kenny Root) https://gist.github.com/kruton/8345450

-Updated & fixed by Hanish K H on oct-05-2017
+Updated & fixed by millefalcon on oct-05-2017

 # UPDATE
 Fixed the virtualenv prompt in bash